 As the world returns to a semblance of normalcy, so do major events that draw big crowds and force temporary road closures.
 This kind of information is also integrated into GrabMaps using geofencing.

 After a two-year break, the 2022 Singapore Grand Prix once again closed down a number of roads to make way for its racetrack, which winds through city streets and blocks access to shopping malls and hotels at one of the busiest times of the year.
 Road closures like this affect the routes and pick-up points our driver-partners normally use.

-Local expertise is invaluable when working out how to keep delivery and transportation services operating efficiently in and around the track area, especially as traffic restrictions start days before the event and some roads are closed for the duration while others are opened for short periods during the morning and evening peak periods.
+So it’s not a matter of drawing a simple shape around the entire area because many businesses continue to operate inside the perimeter.
+A few traffic restrictions also start days before the event.
+Some roads are closed for the duration, while others are opened for short periods during the morning and evening peak periods.

-Geofencing at a hyperlocal level has allowed us to continue deliveries through the pandemic and lets us contribute to the smooth running of major events throughout Southeast Asia.
+Geofencing at a hyperlocal level has allowed us to continue deliveries through the pandemic and contribute to the smooth implementation of major events throughout Southeast Asia.

 As we drive Southeast Asia forward, we at Grab will continue to expand our virtual boundaries for the benefit of all our partners and consumers.